 The Board meets twice a month to consider, discuss and determine the direction Godwin Heights Public Schools will take in a range of areas.
 School Board members establish guidelines concerning organization, general policies, and major plans and procedures for the school district.

-Belief: Godwin Heights Public Schools believes that the most promising strategy for achieving the mission is to develop the district's capacity to function as a professional learning community.
 The district envisions a school system in which the Board, administration, faculty, and staff will:

 - Establish a foundation where all students acquire knowledge and the process of learning;

 - Actively involve and support all students in meaningful learning;